CeeThinwa/BTS-Continuous-Learning/_sources/pandas_python.md

 :::

-:::{admonition} Warning for data representation in Python
+:::{admonition} Warning for data representation in Python:
 :class: warning

 Be careful to ensure that BOTH your columns and rows have unique names